Automattic/jetpack/docker/README.md

 Since everything under `mu-plugins` and `wordpress/wp-content` are git-ignored, you'll want to keep those folders outside Jetpack repository folder and link them as volumes to your Docker instance.

 1. First ensure your containers are stopped (`yarn docker:stop`).
-1. Create a new docker-compose file it can be anywhere in your computer:
+1. Create a docker-compose file.
+You can place it anywhere in your computer:
 	```yml
 	version: '3.3'
 	services: